MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-project-operations-changes.md

 # Feature changes from Project Service Automation to Project Operations

-Upgrade from Dynamics 365 Project Service Automation to Dynamics 365 Project Operations Lite will be delivered in three phases.
-This topic provides information about the major changes you can expect to see when the upgrade is complete.
+The upgrade from Dynamics 365 Project Service Automation to Dynamics 365 Project Operations Lite will be delivered in three phases.
+This topic provides information about the major changes that you can expect to see when the upgrade is complete.

 | Upgrade delivery | Phase 1 (January 2022) | Phase 2 (April Wave 2022) | Phase 3 (April Wave 2022) |
 |------------------|------------------------|---------------------------|---------------------------|